bengfarrell/rgf-blog/content/blog/2015-02-19-sipping-stones-topo-eight-oak-review.md

 TOPO Eight Oak _and_ Sipping Stones both earn a chicken from me.

 ![rating_chicken11](http://s3.amazonaws.com/thegourmez-wpmedia/2009/02/rating_chicken11.gif)

-Interested in purchasing your own Sipping Stones?
-You can get them right here:

 _Reviewed 29 January 15 and 3 February 15._